Site / Methodology

 Source updates are part of the method.
 A useful report points to the affected page, names the exact field or sentence, and includes the strongest official source available.

-A source review can update a value, mark a field for review, mark a field stale, add a missing source, or keep a claim out of public facts until it is reviewable.
+A source review can update a value, refresh source context, add a source, or keep a claim out of public facts until the source trail supports it.

 • Preferred evidence: official pricing, documentation, product, trust, changelog, or announcement pages.

-• Useful context: affected route, field name, source URL, and why the current record is wrong or incomplete.
+• Useful context: affected route, field name, source URL, and what changed in the source material.

 • Rejected updates: unsourced promotional claims, broad opinions, private account screenshots, or requests to change ordering for commercial reasons.